sachinym/Github-Advanced-Security/Module2-SecretScanning.md

    ![Picture1](./images/token.png)

-1. Go to your profile on top of right hand, and then select **Your organizations**.
+1. Go to your profile on top of the right hand, and then select **Your organizations**.

    ![Picture1](./images/org.png)